Cornell-MAE-UG/fa25-portfolio-mrd274-ux/_projects/2025-turbine-description.md

 Increasing the turbine inlet temperature is an effective way to increase power output and efficiency, but it must be balanced against material limits and long-term durability concerns.

----

-If you'd like, I can also add short captions under each image or adjust image sizes/styles in the CSS so the page looks even cleaner on mobile and desktop.